Are you struggling with customers leaving your Shopify store without completing their orders?

 There are two reasons why we love this Shopify popup:

-- Cart abandoners who are put off by shipping costs and other hidden fees are encouraged to complete their purchases—and many will.
+- Cart abandoners who are put off by unexpected shipping costs and other hidden fees are encouraged to complete their purchases—and many will.

 - Setting a free shipping threshold encourages shoppers to spend more money at your store to qualify.